nuuday/github-changelog-action/README.md

  - `next_version`: Next version number
  - `config_dir`: git-chglog configuration directory.
 Default: `.ghglog`
  - `filename`: Filename to write the changelog to.
 Default: `CHANGELOG.md`
+ - `tag`: Optional, Generate changelog only for this tag

 ### Outputs
  - `changelog`: Changelog content if no `filename` input is empty